On The Heine-Borel Property and Minimum Enclosing Balls: Abstract

 \section{Abstract}

-In this paper, we contribute a proof that minimum radius balls over metric spaces with the Heine-Borel property are always LP type.
+In this paper, we contribute a proof that the problem of determining the minimum radius balls over metric spaces with the Heine-Borel property is always LP-type.
 Additionally, we prove that weak metric spaces, those without symmetry, also have this property if we fix the direction in which we take their distances from the centers of the balls.
-We use this to prove that the minimum radius ball problem is LP type in the Hilbert and Thompson metrics and Funk weak metric.
-In doing so, we contribute a proof that the topology induced by the Thompson metric coincides with the Hilbert.
-We provide explicit primitives for computing the minimum radius ball in the Hilbert metric.
+We use this to prove that the minimum radius ball problem is also LP-type in the Thompson metrics and Funk weak metric.
+We finally examine the LP algorithm and explicit primitives for computing the minimum radius ball in the Hilbert metric.